anneleschallierdelisle/final_project_looted_artefacts/README.md

 4. **Embedding / Vectorization**
    - Transformation of text and images into high-dimensional vectors
-   - Use of embeddings to capture semantic meaning
+   - Use of embeddings to capture semantic meaningand images similarity (SentenceTransformers MINI LM and CLIP for images)

-5. **Storage**
+5. **Storage and Access**
    - SQL database (MySQL → migrated to Cloud SQL)
+   - API for querying and tracking artefacts
    - Vector database (Chroma) for similarity search

 6. **Similarity Analysis**
-   - Cosine distance to compare artefacts
+   - Cosine distance to compare artefacts vectors
    - Matching between catalogue data and online objects

 ---